How to Reduce Translation Costs for Your Business

 CAT tools and machine translation

 You can further reduce costs by using computer-assisted translation (CAT) tools, which automate certain steps of the localization process.
 CAT tools skip all non-translatable content, like code, and retain the formatting of the original content.

 For some content, like manuals, you may even opt for machine translation, followed by a post-editing human translator.
 Sometimes, content pre-translated by machine translation is also discounted, which decreases your spending even further.

-Software localization platforms are the most comprehensive and scalable solution for a reliable and cost-effective way to translate your content.
+Localization solutions are the most comprehensive and scalable software for reliable and cost-effective translating and adapting content.
 They bundle all benefits that technology has to offer when it comes to efficient, high-quality translation processes.

 Long behind are the days of inefficient spreadsheets and tedious tasks like calculating costs and raising invoices manually.
 By automating and centralizing tasks on a localization platform, all stakeholders, including developers, translators, and project managers, are able to share one workspace and make collaboration easy and seamless.

-Combining project management technology with linguistic technology, robust software localization tools do away with repetitive, manual tasks, and automate all your localization efforts.
+Combining project management technology with linguistic technology, robust localization tools do away with repetitive, manual tasks, and automate all your localization efforts.
 This is achieved by integrating multiple programs and various file formats and helping to create a highly useful TM.

 With Phrase, for example, you’ll get a streamlined platform that supports your localization project with a highly effective API, multiple integrations to ease your workflow, and features like TM, term base, and our translation editor that help you maintain translation quality and consistency.

 Take advantage of the most useful features in Phrase

 When it comes to scalable, hassle-free localization platforms that grow together with your business, Phrase is the leanest, fastest, and most reliable solution on the market.
 It offers all the features you need to help you reduce costs by accelerating and streamlining your localization workflow:

 This is a feature that enables the automatic translation of new segments, locales, or files into multiple languages directly after uploading them so you can accelerate your translation workflow.
-Faster deployment means more time of product usage, which creates a very positive financial impact.
+Faster deployment means more time for product usage, which creates a very positive financial impact.